XANOZOID/Burger/outline_0_3.md

     some_script(); // calls a script in the scope of "this" some_script(...some_array); // spread operator, like javascript

+    // sub scripts exist and can be used like a regular script except that their local
+    // scope is an extension of their parent script sub inner_script(x, y = 1, ...z) {
+        // <logic here>
+        return x, y, z + x + y;
+    }

+    // nulls exist in the language too - so we have helps var n = null;
+    var coalesce = n ?? "coalesced"; // null coalesce operator

+    var obj = .{ x = .{ y = .{ z = true } } };
+    // there's a chance that some of the members of obj and a chain are null . . . so access it safely z = obj?.x?.y?.z ?? false; // null chain accessors combined with the null coalesce operator

     // returns (you can return multiple statements) return a, b, c, x, y, z;
 }